coryburt/coryburt.github.io/_posts/2017-10-06-And-So-It-Begins.md

 Now, staying too long in one place is viewed with hesitation, as if it meant not loyalty or job satisfaction, but lack of drive and ambition.&nbsp;
 This is a strange land where old experience is presumed to be obsolete experience.&nbsp; A place where the expression "soft skills" illicits the same blank stare that "corporate ladder" does.&nbsp;
-It is a place where both the energy and the foibles of youth are job requirements.&nbsp; One doesn't "land a job" more than one is invited to "hang out."
+It is a place where both the energy and the foibles of youth are job requirements.&nbsp; One doesn't "land a job" more than one is "invited to hang out."

 So, here I am.&nbsp;
 Github is one of the choice virtual "Watering Holes" of my industry, and these awesome Github Pages represent a valuable resource, proffered in the true spirit of open-source.&nbsp;